Pippa Funnell best of the Brits in Luhmühlen dressage: ‘This was a proper clear round’

 “Tomorrow, I want to try to have fun [across country].
 We’ve worked hard since Badminton [where they retired across country] and played around with the bitting, although that isn’t the problem — he’s a big horse and he can be hard to keep through his shoulder.”

-Tim Lips and the supple, loose-moving Bayro’s mark of 24.1 is half a mark ahead of New Zealand’s Jesse Campbell (Amsterdam, 24.6).
+Tim Lips and the supple, loose-moving Bayro’s mark of 24.1 is half a mark ahead of New Zealand’s Jesse Campbell (Cleveland, 24.6).

 “I know Bayro can do a great test.
 He went well at Wiesbaden [in May] and I came here with confidence.
 But I did lose my stirrup when we went into canter after the rein-back, so I felt a bit of an idiot!”

-Jesse Campbell trialled a new approach to 12-year-old Amsterdam’s dressage test, and it paid off.
+Jesse Campbell trialled a new approach to 11-year-old Cleveland’s dressage test, and it paid off.

 “He’s a bit of a wild beast, and I have probably overworked him [before his test] in the past,” explained Jesse.
 “Here, I tried to trust that my training at home was good and that he would peak in the ring, and I think that worked.
 He tried very, very hard for me, and it was a good first four-star performance.”